 - Nephrotic syndrome is characterised by the kidneys removing too much protein from the blood.

 - 'Minimal change' disease (lipoid nephrosis) is the most common form of nephrotic syndrome in children.

 How your kidneys work

 Each kidney contains up to one million nephrons, the filtering units of your kidneys.
 Inside a nephron, there is a tiny set of blood vessels called the glomerulus.
 The glomerulus filters your allowing excess fluid and waste to be removed in your urine.

 Nephrotic syndrome is a condition of the kidneys.
 It is usually caused by one of the diseases that damage the kidneys’ filtering system.
-This allows a protein called albumin to be filtered out into the urine (albuminuria).
+This allows a called albumin to be filtered out into the urine (albuminuria).